ibm-cloud-docs/platform-engineering/white-paper.md

 Application development teams face several challenges that slow down application innovation, development, and delivery—none of which are core to the business problems they aim to solve.
 These challenges include:

-- **Infrastructure Selection:** Choosing the optimal mix of software and services for building applications, storing source code, hosting, scanning for vulnerabilities, and more.
+- **Infrastructure selection:** Choosing the optimal mix of software and services for building applications, storing source code, hosting, scanning for vulnerabilities, and more.
-- **Infrastructure Expertise:** Developing or hiring skilled professionals to configure and maintain pipelines, source control systems, networking, clusters, and other infrastructure components.
+- **Infrastructure expertise:** Developing or hiring skilled professionals to configure and maintain pipelines, source control systems, networking, clusters, and other infrastructure components.
-- **Application Lifecycle and Shift Left:** Choosing the right set of tools to build, test, and deploy applications.
+- **Application lifecycle tooling:** Choosing the right set of tools to build, test, and deploy applications.
 This includes shift left activities like code scanning, code coverage, change management, and evidence collection.
-- **Compliance Programs:** Navigating complex requirements such as PCI, GDPR, and others, which demand expertise, effort to maintain compliance, and resources for managing audits.
+- **Compliance programs:** Navigating complex requirements such as PCI, GDPR, and others, which demand expertise, effort to maintain compliance, and resources for managing audits.
-- **Security Overhead:** Building or acquiring expertise to ensure application security by hardening images, setting up audits, applying patches, scanning for vulnerabilities, securing network ports, rotating secrets, enforcing secure coding practices, and so on.
+- **Security overhead:** Building or acquiring expertise to ensure application security by hardening images, setting up audits, applying patches, scanning for vulnerabilities, securing network ports, rotating secrets, enforcing secure coding practices, and so on.
-- **High Availability:** Ensuring application availability despite outages, software bugs, denial-of-service attacks, and other disruptions requires thoughtful infrastructure design, monitoring, and robust disaster recovery capabilities.
+- **High availability:** Ensuring application availability despite outages, software bugs, denial-of-service attacks, and other disruptions requires thoughtful infrastructure design, monitoring, and robust disaster recovery capabilities.
 - **Scalability:** Enabling applications to scale with demand requires continuous performance monitoring and a deep understanding of key infrastructure services and potential application bottlenecks.
-- **Cost Control:** Managing infrastructure costs through reservations, right-sizing resources, selecting the right service plans, and sharing resources effectively.
+- **Cost control:** Managing infrastructure costs through reservations, right-sizing resources, selecting the right service plans, and sharing resources effectively.

 A well-designed platform engineering team can alleviate many of these burdens, empowering application teams to focus on innovation and delivery.
 However, application teams still need a degree of control to: